Blackmamoth/PyPass/README.md

         ]
     ```

 2. Keep a note that, password in this json file should not be encrypted.
-The password will be automatically encrypted.
+The password will be automatically encrypted, while the importing process